fc-io/react-for-beginners/week_01 – Intro/week_01_b_assignments.md

 be something for you to modify if you like, but other that that your app should match the design you pick very closely.

-Also to be included in you github repo later on (for now you can save a link for yourself).
+~~Also to be included in you github repo later on (for now you can save a link for yourself).~~

+Your idea should later be added to your project and the github repo.

 ## For next week